moralesn/moralesn.github.io/about.md

 ---

 Hello, I'm Norberto Morales and I help deliver meaningful insights from data caught on an ocean of information.
+I employ this site as a way to teaching others new skills and sharing interesting information.
 When I'm not discovering things with data, you can find me .

 <div class="contact">